 - Critical Care

-Customers are billed using a five cycle billing system.
+Customers are billed monthly using a cycle billing system.
 The bill is payable upon receipt and is due on the date printed on the bill.
-View our payment options here.

 Connect Fees for Residential and Commercial Accounts

-Connect fees are charged to recover costs of new account setup, labor charges, mileage, etc.
+- Connect fees are charged to help recover costs of new account setup, labor charges, mileage, etc.

-A qualifying credit check is required for first time residential accounts.
-EEA will make the determination about deposit requirements after the credit check is completed.
+- A qualifying credit check is required for first time residential accounts.
+Empire will make the determination about deposit requirements after the credit check is completed.
 This process does not add points to a person's credit score.
 A deposit is refundable after a 12-month credit history is established.

 In Lieu of Deposit:

-A qualifying 3rd Party Guarantee is acceptable in lieu of a deposit.
-The Guarantor must have an active account with EEA and needs to contact the main office at 970-565-4444 for eligibility and requirements.
+- A qualifying 3rd Party Guarantee is acceptable in lieu of a deposit.
+The Guarantor must have an active account with Empire and needs to contact the main office at 970-565-4444 for eligibility and requirements.
 Both parties must sign the Guarantee Contract.